Last Updated on April 14, 2023

 Where to stay in San Ignacio

-From backpackers to luxurious jungle retreat, San Ignacio offers a large range of accommodation.
-Here are a couple you can check out:
+From backpackers to luxurious jungle retreats, San Ignacio offers a large range of accommodations.
+Here is a couple you can check out:

-- Mid-range: Pine Ridge Lodge – 19 miles from San Ignacio, surrounded by nature and tranquility, great restaurant on-site, offer tours, a great place for trekking and bird watching – Around $80 US a night.
+Mid-range: Pine Ridge Lodge – 19 miles from San Ignacio, surrounded by nature and tranquility, great restaurant on-site, offers tours, a great place for trekking and bird watching – Around $80 US a night.

 In the jungle: Hidden Valley Inn & Reserve – located in the heart of the rainforest, this resort is great for trekking there are several trails and waterfalls nearby, pool, yoga classes, private airstrip, bar, and restaurant.

 Like it?
-Save it for later – Best things to do in San Ignacio
+Save it for later – Best things to do in San Ignacio, Belize